 - It misrepresents the colors; they should be dependent upon the environment (direct light, ambient light), but neither the Dodge Tool nor the Burn Tool knows anything about the background you're using.
 They shade everything the same way!

-Shading With Black and White
+Shading in Photoshop With Black and White

 The extension of this technique is shading by using white for light and black for shadows.
 This comes from a belief that every color starts as black (in the shadow) and ends as white (in the light).
 While it may be true for over- or underexposed photographs, it shouldn't be a rule used in painting.